-The application process will also includes a 1 on 1 interview with Mr. Herrera and the Seraph academic scholarship committee and a 1 page written statement about Chappy Morris.
+The application process will also include a 1 on 1 interview with Mr. Wood and the Seraph academic scholarship committee and a 1 page written statement about David "Chappy" Chaparro.

 To apply for this scholarship, click here.